itkmaingit/DevContainersRepository/Readme.md

 ```

 .
 After that, simply run `Dev Containers: Reopen in Container` on VSCode to complete the setup of the development environment.

+## Caution

+This repository includes .gitignore, but we don't add `.env` to .gitignore.
+So, you need to add `.env` for yourself.